DePasqualeOrg/three-immersive-controls/README.md

 ### Known bugs

 - In Three.js r130, a bug was introduced that interferes with the XR Camera's local matrix calculation.
 This affects the position of the "Exit VR" button and the camera's position after exiting immersive mode.
 A [fix](https://github.com/mrdoob/three.js/pull/22362) has been approved and will hopefully be merged soon.
+For now, the examples are using a patched version of Three.js.

 ### To do

 - Add collision detection with navmeshes
-- Test with variety of VR devices (so far only tested with Oculus Quest 2)
+- Test with a variety of VR devices (so far only tested with Oculus Quest 2)
 - Handle situations when only one VR controller is available
-- Controls for touchscreen devices
+- Add controls for touchscreen devices
+- Better repositioning of "Exit VR" button in scene
 - Possible additional features
   - Teleportation
   - Blinders during rotation and movement